Mapping the Ocean Floor: Interviewing at the Right Resolution

 There’s one more step most people skip: checking the map against reality.

-When a hire works out, look back at what your process predicted.
-When one doesn’t, do the same.
+When a hire works out, I look back at what the process predicted.
+When one doesn’t, I do the same.
 The feedback cycle is long, the data is messy, and clean attribution is rare.
-But even rough pattern-matching over time teaches you which signals were actually predictive and which were noise that felt like signal.
+But even rough pattern-matching over time has taught me which of my signals were actually predictive and which were noise that felt like signal.

-You will never have complete information about a candidate.
-Be honest about that uncertainty, build structures that make the best use of limited data, and close the loop so that each decision sharpens the next one.
-Repeatability, not perfection.
+I’ll never have complete information about a candidate.
+Nobody will.
+But I’ve gotten better at being honest about that uncertainty — building processes that make the best use of limited data, and closing the loop so each decision sharpens the next one.
+Not perfection.
+Repeatability.